 How Does Talcum Powder Cause Ovarian Cancer?

 When a woman uses talcum powder to dust her genitals, sanitary napkins, or tampons—usually over a period of four years or longer—the fine particles of talcum powder can pass into her vagina, through her reproductive system, and into her ovaries.
-Once there, these talc fibers can become imbedded in ovarian tissue, causing inflammation and irritation that leads to damage to the DNA cells and growth of ovarian cancer cells.
+Once there, these talc fibers can become embedded in ovarian tissue, causing inflammation and irritation that leads to damage to the DNA cells and growth of ovarian cancer cells.
 Numerous studies going back decades have found that women who regularly used Johnson’s Baby Powder or Shower to Shower have a significantly increased risk of developing ovarian cancer.

 Treatment Options for Ovarian Cancer

 Because ovarian cancer has often metastasized and spread to other parts of the body by the time it is diagnosed, treatments may be less effective.
 However, new cancer drugs are being developed all the time, and you do not want to give up hope if you have an advanced stage of this disease.
-Usually a combination of these treatments is utilized:
+Usually, a combination of these treatments is utilized:

 - Surgery.
 If ovarian cancer is diagnosed early, only one ovary and fallopian tube may be removed, especially if the woman wants to have children.
 For later stages of the cancer, the surgery can be much more major and include removal of both ovaries, fallopian tubes, uterus, nearby lymph nodes, and the fatty abdominal tissue where the cancer cells often spread.